convert user interface from iOS to Android

 During this project, you need to remember that certain elements vary greatly between iOS and Android.
 You need to make your design Android-specific.
 Examples of some of these variations are as follows:

 • From the typography standpoint, Android uses “Roboto” as the system font family.
-Your developers need to use this.
+Your Android developers need to use this.

 • Touch targets for Android use different dimensions from iOS.